-Over the past four years, we have added four new directors to the Board and four directors have retired from the Board, significantly reducing the average tenure of our members.
-Our newest directors bring a variety of skills and perspectives to the Board, including through financial, executive, analytical, cybersecurity, ESG, and international experience.
-These fresh perspectives continue to help the Board fulfil its commitment to its oversight role and prudently managing the Company's risks and strategies.
+Over the past five years, we have added five new directors to the Board and four directors have retired from the Board.
+Our newest directors bring a variety of skills and perspectives to the Board, including through financial, executive, analytical, cybersecurity, environmental, governance, and international experience.
+These fresh perspectives continue to help the Board fulfill its commitment to its oversight role and prudently managing the Company's risks and strategies.
 The Board will continue to evaluate its membership and committee assignments, in furtherance of the Company's core value to seek top performance through continuous improvement.